Taotie: Later interpretations

-Some scholars believed that the Taotie motif is a reference to Chi You and is used to serve as a warning to people who covet power and wealth.
+The taotie likes to eat and drink; it used to appear on the surface of the dings.

+The historian Luo Bi, of the Southern Song dynasty, connected the Taotie motif to Chiyou, writing in the Lushi that the Yellow Emperor "cut his head off; and for this reason sages later cast his portrait on bronzes to warn the greedy."
+Luo Bi's son, Luo Ping (historian), expanded on this further, writing that:

 In the Book of Imaginary Beings (1957), Jorge Luis Borges interpreted the figures as representing a dog-headed, double-bodied monster that represented greed and gluttony.

 In popular culture

 The Tao Tie (spelled as "Tao Tei") are the primary antagonists in the 2016 historical-fantasy epic film The Great Wall.
 In the film, they are depicted as green-skinned quadrupedal alien creatures, with shark-like teeth, eyes located on their shoulders, and the Tao Tie motif visible on their heads.
-They are shown living in a eusocial hive similar to ants, where they attack the capital of China every 60 years to collect food to feed their queen.
+They are shown living in a eusocial hive similar to ants, from which they attack the capital of China every 60 years to collect food to feed their queen.

-Taotie is the name of a warthog enemy character in DreamWorks's animated series Kung Fu Panda: Legends of Awesomeness.

-Taotie, Shadow of the Yang Zing is a dragon-like creature in the trading card game Yu-Gi-Oh!.

-Taotie is one of the Four Perils of the Grandis in the MapleStory.

-The Taotie appear in Valt the Wonder Deer.

-Alongside the other Four Perils, Taotie is depicted in Highschool DxD/Slash Dog light novel series as a legendary demonic monster, who was exterminated in ancient times and its soul sealed into a Sacred Gear in the form of a masked racoon wielded Nanadaru Shigune, reflecting Taotie's gluttony, its has the power to devour absolutely anything.

-Taotie is a recurring demon in the Shin Megami Tensei franchise.

-Yuuma Toutetsu, from the Touhou Project series, is a Taotie who appears as the final boss of the 17.5th entry, Sunken Fossil World, as the culprit of the incident.
-Her ability, akin to a Taotie, is to absorb absolutely anything, whether its body is physical, spiritual, organic, or inorganic.

-Ting-Lu, a legendary Pokemon introduced in Pokemon Scarlet and Violet, is based on the Taotie.
+A Taotie appears in the Touhou Project spinoff game Touhou Gouyoku Ibun ~ Sunken Fossil World as the primary antagonist (and unlockable playable character) Yuuma Toutetsu, who spends the majority of the games seven scenarios drinking petroleum from Former Hell of Blood Pools.
+She is a goat-horned girl with curly white hair wielding a large spork as a weapon, and wears a blue dress with patterns inspired by the designs on dings.
+Yuuma possesses the ability to swallow things both physical and spiritual in order to absorb their power.

+Taotie is also represented in Digimon New Century from the Digimon franchise, in the form of Taotiemon.
+The Digimon is a mammalian monster sporting a large, bronze mask it uses to eat things with, and is one of the Four Perilous Beasts.